Rahimah-Ali/Data-Structure-and-Algorithm/README.md

    cd Data-Structure-and-Algorithm

 # 🧠 Problem Solving Approach
-1.Each program in this repository follows a simple, structured approach:
+- Each program in this repository follows a simple, structured approach:
-2.Understand the problem — identify inputs, outputs, and edge cases.
+- Understand the problem — identify inputs, outputs, and edge cases.
-3.Break it down — divide the problem into smaller logical steps (e.g., initialization, processing, output).
+- Break it down — divide the problem into smaller logical steps (e.g., initialization, processing, output).
-4.Choose the right data structure — pick the structure (array, stack, queue, linked list, tree) best suited to the problem.
+- Choose the right data structure — pick the structure (array, stack, queue, linked list, tree) best suited to the problem.
-5.Implement and test — write clean C code and test it against multiple sample inputs, including edge cases.
+- Implement and test — write clean C code and test it against multiple sample inputs, including edge cases.
-6.Optimize — refine the logic for better time and space complexity where possible.
+- Optimize — refine the logic for better time and space complexity where possible.
 ## ✍️ Author
  👩‍💻Rahimah Binte Ali
 Sylhet Engineering College